How long is the program?

 How much does it cost?

 The total 2017 tuition and fees are $17,310 for in-state students, $30,580 for out-of-state students, and $37,580 for international students.
 A $100 fee is charged in the second semester to cover the cost of workshops.
 You may also be expected to purchase a laptop and smartphone if you do not have them.

 Yes.
 We have a limited pool of funding available for exceptional candidates.
 Apply early to increase your likelihood of receiving a scholarship.

 Where can I find more information about the program?

-A website for the social journalism program is currently under construction, but in the meantime, you join us in using the hashtag #socialj on Twitter to share links and insights related to the field of social journalism.
-You can also can view our Medium publication and our Fall 2015 community engagement course blog.
+You can join us in using the hashtag #socialj on Twitter to share links and insights related to the field of social journalism.
+You can also can view our Medium publication.

 Who teaches the courses?